js1019/PlanetaryModels/demos/README.md

 ## Demos for model building
 The demos under CONST/ and PREM/ contain scripts to create radial ball models.
 You may directly run these demos.

-### Build similar models with various degrees of freedom
+### Building similar models with various degrees of freedom
 Prior to build a planetary model, we utilize a radial model that is stored in ../../radialmodels/prem3L_noocean.mat.
 I will use CONST/CONST_mesh.m, you will need to set the path to you mesh and model with its name
 ~~~